matthewjosephtaylor/mjt-thoughts/monad/morality-monads-politics.md

 Functor 'good enough' for this example)

-In the above example the _imaginary_ part is the 'grape juice' and the _real_ part is logging the contents to the console.
+In the above example the _imaginary_ part is the 'grape juice' and the _real_ part is logging the contents to the console which I see with my 'real' eyes.

 Or maybe you want to think of the imaginary part as the console and the real part as the array that _contains_ the 'grape juice'.
 No practical difference.